plungepool/wiki-dot-plungepool-dot-dev/src/my_music.md

 [[freeware]] - A new and upcoming project combining metal, electronics, and societal collapse.
 2022 to present.

-[[karas_walk_home]] - Emo and indie rock band since 2014, now on hiatus as of 2022.
+[kara's walk home](https://karaswalkhome.mortgage/music) - Emo and indie rock band since 2014, now on hiatus as of 2022.

-[[tea_leaf]] - My attempt at dance music from 2018 to 2020.
+[tea leaf](https://tea-leaf.bandcamp.com/music) - My attempt at political dance music from 2018 to 2020.
 Lots unreleased from this but will probably stay that way.

-[[cyclops_rock]] - AKA Cyclops Sounds.
+[cyclops rock](https://cyclopssounds.bandcamp.com/music) - AKA Cyclops Sounds.
 My first and longest-running music project, 2010 through 2017.

 ## recent production credits.